 Enrolling in a course programme in the Netherlands

 Have you found a course programme in the Netherlands you want to enrol in?
 Your next step is to submit an enrolment application via Studielink.nl.
 You normally need a DigiD to sign up for Studielink, but you can only apply for one if you live in the Netherlands.
-If you don’t live in the Netherlands yet and you want to apply in advance, sign up for Studielink as an international student.
+If you don’t live in the Netherlands yet and you want to apply in advance, you can sign up for Studielink as an international student.

 Studielink also has a number of easy step-by-step plans you can use to guide you through enrolling in a course programme.